Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/troubleshooting/index.md

 It's possible that the Virtual Machine file system may become corrupted.
 This might happen if your VM didn't shut down correctly, perhaps there was a power cut or your laptop ran out of power unexpectedly.

 In this scenario, your files should be safe on the host filesystem.
-If the Vagrant triggers plugin is installed, a database backup will be available.
+If you have ran `vagrant halt` recently, a database backup will be available.
 Using these, the site can be recovered from a fresh VVV box.

 Run `vagrant halt; vagrant destroy` to delete the Virtual Machine, followed by `vagrant up --provision` to recreate the machine.
 When the process is finished, restore the database from backups.